brotkrueml/sdbreadcrumb/README.md

 ## Requirements

-The extension supports TYPO3 8 LTS, TYPO3 9 LTS and TYPO3 10 LTS.
+The extension supports TYPO3 v8 LTS, TYPO3 v9 LTS, TYPO3 v10 LTS and TYPO3 v11.

 ## Why should you use this extension?